Raouf25/spring-boot-asynchronous-api/Readme.md

 ## Overview
-This project is a sample of an asynchronous API built in Spring Boot.
-It provides asynchronous endpoints that are called asynchronously and can be used as a starting point to build more complex systems.
+Spring-Boot-Asynchronous-API is a sample project showcasing the implementation of an asynchronous API built using Spring Boot.
+It offers asynchronous endpoints, allowing for concurrent and non-blocking execution, making it an excellent foundation for developing more complex systems.

 ## Prerequisites
 * Java 19